coq/ceps/text/subsingleton-elimination.md

 Proofs of types of `SProp` are definitionally undistinguishable and this prevents extending `SProp` with types for which proofs matter (such as `Acc` whose proofs matter for decidability, or types in `HProp` for which belonging to `HProp` is undecidable).

 We may want `match` on arbitrary elements of inhabited `SProp` to automatically reduce.
-This is the question of implementing eta-expansion for positive types and it is addressed elsewhere.
+This is the question of implementing eta-expansion for positive types and it is not addressed in this proposal (see instead e.g. [#11135](https://github.com/coq/coq/pull/11135#discussion_r349579854)).

 ### Late detection of `SProp`